 New customers can borrow up to £400.
 When you take out a loan with Morses Club you know exactly how much you will repay each week and how much you’ll pay overall.
 If you need to borrow from us again in the future, you may be able to borrow more money, subject to approval.

-All information you share with us will be treated confidentially.
-We are bound by the Data Protection Act and we will only discuss details of your loan with you, never with other family members or friends unless you tell us otherwise.
+Any information you share with us will be treated confidentially.
+We are bound by General Data Protection Regulations (GDPR) and we will only discuss details of your loan with you, never with other family members or friends unless you instruct us otherwise.

-A home credit lender provides unsecured, cash loans - typically £100 to £1000 - through a network of local Agents.
-The Agents deliver the money direct to customers' homes with a call every week to collect repayments.
+A home credit lender provides unsecured, cash loans – typically £100 to £1500 – through a network of local agents.
+The agents deliver the money directly to customers' homes with a call every week to collect repayments.